vermaharsha/Docsy/README.md

 # Docsy

- This is the repository for the source code of Docsy.
-Find hospitals, book appointments, locate medical stores, and access informative articles.
-Enjoy virtual appointments and secure online payments.
-Your seamless healthcare journey starts with Docsy!
-It is built using [HTML, CSS and JAVASCRIPT]
+Docsy's source code is housed in this repository.
+Find hospitals, schedule appointments, find medical stores, and read relevant articles.
+Take advantage of virtual appointments and safe online payments.
+Docsy is the first step in your seamless healthcare journey!
+It is created with [HTML, CSS, and JAVASCRIPT].

 ## Table of Contents